d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 net[0].weight.data()[0]
 ```

 If even this functionality is insufficient, we can set parameters directly.
 Since `data()` returns an `ndarray` we can access it just like any other matrix.
-A note for advanced users - if you want to adjust parameters within an `autograd` scope you need to use `set_data` to avoid confusing the automatic differentiation mechanics.
+A note for advanced users: if you want to adjust parameters within an `autograd` scope you need to use `set_data` to avoid confusing the automatic differentiation mechanics.

 ```{.python .input  n=13}
 net[0].weight.data()[:] += 1